25prabhu10/notes/docs/Non-Sorted/Finance/Income-Tax.md

 Forms Needed for ITR:

 1. Form16: If you are salaried and the company.
-Ask the company for form.
+Ask the company for form

-2. Interest Certificate: Needs to be obtained from Bank or Organization where these accounts are present.
+2. Interest Certificate: Needs to be obtained from Bank or Organization where these accounts are present

-   - Interest Gained: Interest Gained on RD etc. This will be Taxable.
+   - Interest Gained: Interest Gained on RD etc. This will be Taxable
-   - Interest Paid: Interest Paid on Home Loan etc. This will be refunded.
+   - Interest Paid: Interest Paid on Home Loan etc. This will be refunded

 3. Form26AS: Tax Passbook.
 Who (organizations) cut your Tax at source.
 Example: